Nursing Scholarships for Students Living with Disabilities

 Mays Mission Scholarship

-Who Can Apply: Students with a disability and a score of at least 20 on the ACT or 970 on the SAT may apply.
-Applicants must also pledge to follow the school’s state laws for alcohol and drug use and maintain a 3.0 GPA.
+Who Can Apply: Students with a physical or mental disability and a score of at least 20 on the ACT or 970 on the SAT may apply.
+Applicants must be enrolled in a four-year undergraduate program, maintain a 3.0 GPA, and agree to provide proof of enrollment each semester.

 Amount: Varies